 Also known as Prongs

-Claws — sometimes called prongs — are the slim, curved pieces of precious metal that fold over and grip the edges of the centre stone.
+Claws, also know as prongs, are the slim, curved pieces of precious metal that fold over and grip the edges of a gemstone.
 Their job is twofold: they keep the gemstone firmly in position and provide a layer of protection around its edges.
-The number of claws can vary; four-claw settings are classic and allow more light to enter the stone, while six-claw settings offer additional security.
-The shape of the claw tips (rounded, pointed, or flat) can also subtly influence the ring's overall character.
+The number of claws can vary: four-claw settings are classic and allow more light to enter the stone, while six-claw settings offer additional security.
+The shape of the claw tips (rounded, pointed, flat or talon) can also subtly influence the ring's overall character.

 Gallery Rail